chriskormaris/NeuralNetworksInNumPy/README.md

 and softmax sigmoid activation function in the last output layer.
 In the last node of the network the Cross Entropy Loss formula is used.

-The precision that was achieved, after training with batch gradient descent was: **93.75%**.
+The precision that was achieved, after training with batch gradient descent, was: **93.75%**.